-Whether your income prices you out of the California EV rebates, your location doesn’t have great EV options in your price range, or if you have your heart set on a Tesla Model 3 or Model Y (yeah, we wish the CVRP included them, too), we’re here to help!
+Whether your income prices you out of the California EV rebates, your location doesn’t have great EV options in your price range, or if you have your heart set on an EV that doesn’t qualify for the CVRP, we’re here to help!

 Check out our huge selection of used EV listings to find options for that clean electric vehicle you’ve been dreaming about.
 From used Tesla Model 3s to used Ford Mustang Mach-Es, Find My Electric has something for your budget and your lifestyle.